dreibh/hipercontracer/README.md

   Note: `ping.csv` has to be created in advance from HiPerConTracer Ping results, e.g.&nbsp;using the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool).

-#### Traceroute Example
+## Example for Traceroute Results Processing in R

-See [`r-traceroute-example`](https://github.com/dreibh/hipercontracer/blob/master/src/results-examples/r-traceroute-example) for the script, and [`src/results-examples`](https://github.com/dreibh/hipercontracer/tree/master/src/results-examples) for some examples results files!
+See [`r-traceroute-example`](https://github.com/dreibh/hipercontracer/blob/master/src/results-examples/r-traceroute-example) for the script, and [`src/results-examples`](https://github.com/dreibh/hipercontracer/tree/master/src/results-examples) for some example results files!
 The Traceroute example simply counts the number of HiPerConTracer Traceroute runs for each Measurement&nbsp;ID / Source&nbsp;IP / Destination&nbsp;IP / Protocol relation found in the given input results file(s).

 Usage: